kubernetes/community/elections/committee-conflict-of-interest.md

 This process should occur as soon as possible after a potential conflict has been identified.

+If the candidate is elected in the first election to conclude and that appointment matches their preference, the candidate will be withdrawn from the remaining open election.

 If applicable, the committee where that individual vacated their seat will fill that vacancy per existing election or committee vacancy rules.